jdesrosiers/resourceful/README.md

 ### silex-cors-provider
 I included the silex-cors-provider for CORS support because I prefer to have a Jsonary browser setup as an independent project.
 CORS allows my project to communicate with the independently deployed Jsonary browser.
-Buy even you choose to install Jsonary in your application, the silex-cors-provider is still nice to have because it defines OPTIONS routes for HTTP compliance.
+But, even you choose to install Jsonary in your application, the silex-cors-provider is still nice to have because it defines OPTIONS routes for HTTP compliance.

 ### Doctrine Cache
-I chose to use Doctrine CacheProviders for data storage.
+I chose to use Doctrine Cache for data storage.
 They have a wide range of implementations, so you can choose how you want to store your data.
 Some options include the filesystem, memcache, or redis.
 If none of these meet your needs you can always define your own CacheProvider.